nielsberglund/nielsblogsource/content/post/2023-02-26-develop-a-real-time-leaderboard-using-kafka-and-azure-data-explorer---prelude.md

 **Figure 4:** *Docker Desktop*

-Initially, the status is 5/5 (Apple Silicone 4/4), as in *Figure 4*.
+Initially, the status is 5/5 (Apple Silicon 4/4), as in *Figure 4*.
 After some seconds, the status will change to 4/5 (Apple 3/4) as the `kafka-init-topics` container exits after creating the `gameplay` topic.

 To ensure everything is OK, in your browser, you browse: `localhost:8080`: